 5. Friendcation Game Night

-On one of our last nights on the island, we hung out, had a few drinks and played 20 questions – a game our decider Rob geniusly suggested.
+On one of our last nights on the island, we hung out, had a few drinks and played 20 questions – a game our decider Rob geniously suggested.
 It was a hilarious couple of hours of trying to guess what movies each other was thinking of.
 What a wonderful feeling to have found your people.
+(Also, super thankful Kelley came to the rescue with her magic oils when those of us who overdid it had headaches the next day!
+Ha!
+She shares her holistic health tips here, if you need some magic help of your own!)

 6. Obligatory Kauai Vacation Dinner at Smith’s Family Luau